-- Which ones to choose when you are shopping for a concave cutters.
+- Which ones to choose when you are shopping for concave cutters.

-They are made in either Japan or China.
-The first one is made in China, a carbon steel one and this one is the one that you go find very easily.
+Usually, they are made in either Japan or China.
+The first one I have is made in China and is a carbon steel cutter.
+It is rather common; you can find it easily.

 The concave cutter will be able to make a cut exactly where you want it, exactly where you need it.

-Now, you can get a concave branch cutter made in stainless steel by TIAN BONSAI for the same price as a carbon steel made in china cheap cutter
+Now, you can get a concave branch cutter made of stainless steel by TIAN BONSAI for the same price as a carbon steel made in China.
+And the quality is better!

 What Kind Of Tool Should You Purchase First?